Aveglia/vAMPirus/docs/HelpDocumentation.md

 NCBI NR/RefSeq format -> ">KJX92028.1 hypothetical protein TI39_contig5958g00003 [Zymoseptoria brevis]"

-To set/inform vAMPirus of which header format for the reference database is being used, you can edit the vampirus.config file at lime 112 "dbtype="NCBI"" for NCBI header format or "dbtype="RVDB"" for RVDB format.
+To set/inform vAMPirus of which header format for the reference database is being used, you can edit the vampirus.config file at line 122 "dbtype="NCBI"" for NCBI header format or "dbtype="RVDB"" for RVDB format.

 An example of custom headers in RVDB format if you plan to use a custom database: